SUBMISSION GUIDELINES

 6. Manuscripts should be submitted as an electronic file attachment in Microsoft Word format.

-7. The manuscript should have a separate title page with the title, the author’s name, affiliation, the author’s e-mail address and sources of financial support (if applicable).
-For manuscripts written by multiple authors, clearly indicate who will handle correspondence (as the corresponding Author) at all stages of refereeing and publication.
-As authors’ affiliation, status and e-mail are included in all articles published in Acta Via Serica, authors should notify the editors as soon as possible should any of these change.
+7. The manuscript should have a separate title page with the title, the author’s name, affiliation, the author’s e-mail address, and sources of financial support (if applicable).
+For manuscripts written by multiple authors, clearly indicate who will handle correspondence (as the Corresponding Author) at all stages of refereeing and publication.
+As authors’ affiliation, status, and e-mail are included in all articles published in Acta Via Serica, authors should notify the editors as soon as possible should any of these changes.

-10. The submission of a paper is taken to imply that the author automatically agrees that its copyright will belong to Academia Via Serica, Keimyung University upon acceptance for publication.
+11. The submission of a paper is taken to imply that the author automatically agrees that its copyright will belong to Academia Via Serica, Keimyung University, upon acceptance for publication.